Radiation Therapy

 Radiation therapy and DCIS

-Radiation therapy is often given to women who are treated with lumpectomy (also called breast conserving surgery) for DCIS.
+Radiation therapy is often recommended for people who are treated with a lumpectomy (also called breast-conserving surgery) for DCIS.

-In rare cases, radiation therapy is given to women treated with mastectomy for DCIS.
+In rare cases, radiation therapy is recommended after a mastectomy for DCIS.

 Learn more about treatment for DCIS.